Paul W. Litchfield: Litchfield Park

 He became interested in the Salt River Valley area and convinced the Goodyear company to establish the Southwest Cotton Company in Phoenix.
 Litchfield was named president and he purchased 36000 acres in the general Salt River Valley area which included 5000 acres around the present site of Litchfield Park, then known as Litchfield Ranch.
-He and Southwest Cotton also leased about 8,000 acres from Chandler Improvement Company which owned a large portion of land around Phoenix at the time.
+He and Southwest Cotton also leased about 8,000 acres from Chandler Improvement Company which owned a large portion of land around Phoenix at the time, and purchased the Marinette Ranch.

 Two thousand men and women, mostly Mexican migrants and Native Americans were recruited by the Southwest Cotton Company.
 They transformed the desert area into agricultural fields and cultivated thousands of acres of cotton fields.
 Litchfield took an interest in the community which he established and in 1917, he established a cemetery for the employees of the Goodyear Farms and the Wigwam Resort.
 The cemetery was first called the "Pioneer Cemetery" and later changed to "Litchfield Cemetery".